-While evaluating a data set you come across to a situation where you need to test multiple conditions or logical tests.
-Excel IF function allows users to logically compare values by testing condition(s) and returning a value if that condition(s) is TRUE or FALSE.
+While evaluating a dataset, you might come across to a situation where you need to test multiple conditions or logical tests.
+Excel’s IF function allows users to logically compare values by testing condition(s) and returning a value if that condition(s) is TRUE or FALSE.

 If you have multiple conditions to logically test and want to return a value where any one of the conditions is TRUE or FALSE then IF OR statement comes into action.

-Excel OR function is categorized as logical function and it returns TRUE if any of the given conditions are TRUE, otherwise it returns FALSE.
+The Excel OR function is categorized as a logical function, and it returns TRUE if any of the given conditions are TRUE, otherwise, it returns FALSE.

 IF(OR( condition1, [condition2], ... ), value_if_true, value_if_false)

-Please note when you have entered all the conditions in OR function then you must put closing bracket to complete logical_test argument.
-After that you need to enter TRUE or FALSE argument as part of the IF statement.
+Please note when you have entered all the conditions in the OR function then you must put a closing bracket to complete logical_test argument.
+After that, you need to enter TRUE or FALSE argument as part of the IF statement.

-When any of the conditions are TRUE in OR function, then you can perform calculations as per your requirement in TRUE or FALSE arguments of IF OR formula in Excel, such as;
+When any of the conditions are TRUE in an OR function, then you can perform calculations as per your requirement in TRUE or FALSE arguments of the IF OR formula in Excel, such as;

-Using IF OR statement you can specify the colors whose prices are to be revised with certain percentage say by 10% and keep the rest of the products’ prices same as previous.
-Let say any product that comes in any of colors “Red” and “Orange” the prices of those products to be increased by 10% and keep the rest of products’ prices same.
+Using the IF OR statement, you can specify the colors whose prices are to be revised with a certain percentage say by 10% and keep the rest of the products’ prices the same as previous.
+Let say any product that comes in any of colors “Red” and “Orange” the prices of those products to be increased by 10% and keep the rest of the products’ prices the same.

 IF OR statement for the above example would be as follows;